Yes. All students using VA benefits to pay for school will need to submit their benefit enrollment form each semester.

 If you have submitted your form and are using Ch.
 33 or 31 there will be a protective hold on your account.
 Please disregard the emails, the VA will pay the tuition.

-If you are using other benefits you will need to make a payment arrangement in order to prevent your classes from being dropped.
+If you are using other benefits you will need to make a payment arrangement in order to prevent your classes from being dropped (a payment plan is one option).

 Undergraduate students will be terminated for VA purposes if their cumulative GPA is below a 2.0 for two consecutive terms.
 If a graduate student earns an Unsatisfactory grade, benefits will be terminated.